 Dry, cold air may also dry out the skin and aggravate psoriasis symptoms.

 Doctors use two main types of medication to treat PsA: disease-modifying antirheumatic drugs (DMARDs) and symptomatic drugs.
-DMARDs may help reduce disease activity and relieve the symptoms, while symptomatic drugs target symptoms alone.
+DMARDs may help reduce disease activity and relieve symptoms, while symptomatic drugs target symptoms alone.

-Doctors may prescribe a combination of both drugs.
+Doctors may prescribe a combination of both.

 DMARDs for PsA include:

-- conventional DMARDs, such as methotrexate
+- newer DMARDs, such as apremilast (Otezla)

 - interleukin 17 inhibitors, including:

-- T cell inhibitors, including apremilast (Otezla)
+- T cell inhibitors, including abatacept (Orencia)

-- Janus kinase inhibitors, including tofacitinib (Xeljanz)
+- oral small molecules, including tofacitinib (Xeljanz)

 Symptomatic medications for PsA include: